Manjunath2001-debug/Python_app/Documentation/GPIO.md

 ## Description

-This Python script controls a GPIO line using the Linux **gpiod** library.
-It initializes a specific GPIO line
+1. This Python script GPIO_input.py allows you to control a GPIO output pin using the Linux gpiod library.
+It initializes a specific GPIO line and then sets its value to HIGH (1) or LOW (0).
+This is useful for tasks such as:

-and set and get the same line.
-It is useful for blinking an LED or toggling a digital output.
+- Turning an LED ON or OFF

+- Controlling relays or other digital devices

+## Key Features:
+Uses the gpiod library to interact with GPIO lines.

+Lets you configure and set the output state (high/low) of a chosen GPIO pin.

+Simple and effective for hardware control like LED blinking or toggling.

+2. This Python script reads the state of a GPIO input pin using the gpiod library.
+It is ideal for checking whether a button is pressed, a sensor is triggered, or any digital input is active (logic HIGH or LOW).

+## Key Features:
+Uses the gpiod library to access GPIO input lines.

+Allows you to read the current value (0 or 1) of a specified GPIO pin.

+Useful for applications like reading buttons, switches, or sensors.

 -----------------------------------------------------------------------------------------------------------------